Chart Color Schemes

 Gilles Plains is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Gilles Plains' dwellings, as per the latest Census, consisted of 77.6% houses and 22.4% other dwellings (semi-detached, apartments, 'other').
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Gilles Plains was at 21.0%, with mortgaged dwellings at 37.6% and rented ones at 41.4%.
-The median monthly mortgage repayment was $1,536, below Adelaide metro's average of $1,562.
-Median weekly rent was $295, compared to Adelaide metro's $320.
-Nationally, Gilles Plains' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Gilles Plains, as per the latest Census, 77.6% of dwellings were houses, with the remaining 22.4% comprising semi-detached homes, apartments, and other types.
+This is compared to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Gilles Plains stood at 21.0%, with mortgaged properties at 37.6% and rented ones at 41.4%.
+The median monthly mortgage repayment was $1,536, lower than Adelaide metro's average of $1,562.
+Median weekly rent in the area was $295, compared to Adelaide metro's $320.
+Nationally, Gilles Plains' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing